jordisalvatella25/Undergraduate-Thesis-in-Physics/T_cell_expansion_in_3D/Diffusion_tests/README.md

 # **Diffusion Tests of Spherical Cells**

-This directory contains several simulation tests in order to explore how the **Brownian motion** of spherical cells and their **volume/surface relation** behave under different parameter configurations, allowing for finding a suitable range for these parameters.
+This directory contains several simulation tests in order to explore how the **Brownian motion** of spherical cells and their **volume/surface ratio** behave under different parameter configurations, allowing for finding a suitable range for these parameters.

 In GGH framework, the effective diffusion coefficient of the cells depends on different factors: